Jenniferwonder/react-admin/docs/EditTutorial.md

 ---
 layout: default
-title: "The Creation and Edition Pages"
+title: The Creation and Edition Pages
+DateStarted: 2023-12-08
+DateModified: 2023-12-08
 ---

 # The Creation and Edition Pages